Skip to next element

 Air Purifiers For Virus Control Indoors

 Consumers have to be careful when choosing an air purifier because they are all not created equally.
-Some are effective at trapping and killing viruses, while others simply recirculate them.
+Some are effective at trapping viruses, while others simply recirculate them.
 The key to finding a high-quality air purifier is in the filter.

 How To Use An Air Purifier When Someone Is Sick